PatrickKinnear/skein-dimensions/README.md

 A project to calculate the dimensions of skein modules of mapping tori of T^2, written by Patrick Kinnear.

-The formulae are given in a paper of P. Kinnear, and this code simply automates the computations.
+The formulae are given in a paper of P. Kinnear (arXiv:2304.07332), and this code simply automates the computations.
 Most code is found in the file `skeinslib.sage`.
 The main functions of interest are

 `get_dim_single_skein`